 Chef Greg Christian, president and founder of Beyond Green Sustainable Food Partners, has been working with Mililani High’s Cafeteria Manager Debora Kam and her staff to develop a new menu featuring fresh fruits and vegetables as well as locally grown beef.
 For more information,

-HIDOE continues its efforts to include local agriculture in student meals through its ‘Aina Pono Harvest of the Month program, which kicked off in December 2017 with locally grown beef, bananas in January and
+HIDOE continues its efforts to include local agriculture in student meals through its ‘Aina Pono Hawai‘i State Harvest of the Month program.

-Want to recreate the delicious wrap at home?
+Want to recreate the Sweet and Sour Pineapple Pork meal at home?
 Here's the recipe:

 - 2 pounds pork butt